 The after-school portion of the AK Teens: Future Curators program is for students in grades 11 and 12.
 Throughout the course of the program, students will learn the different components of creating an exhibition, meet with various Albright-Knox staff members, and organize an exhibition of artwork by local high school students.

-Students will be involved with multiple components of their exhibition, including selecting the artwork; designing the exhibition’s layout; and writing the wall text, in-gallery labels, and a press release.
+Students are involved with multiple components of their exhibition, including selecting the artwork; designing the exhibition’s layout; and writing the wall text, in-gallery labels, and a press release.

-Students in grades 11 and 12 interested in applying for the program should fill out the AK Teens: Future Curators Application Form and submit all required materials by Friday, October 17, 2014.
+Students in grades 11 and 12 interested in applying for the program should fill out the AK Teens: Future Curators Application and submit all required materials by the extended deadline of Friday, October 28, 2016.

 Students in grades 9–12 interested in submitting their artwork to be considered for the program’s exhibition should follow directions listed on the AK Teens: Future Curators Call for Work.
 You must be a current high school student to submit artwork.
 Work does not necessarily have to be from the current school year, but must have been created during the student’s high school years.
 Each student may submit up to three pieces.
 Work from all media will be considered; however, this year’s exhibition space allows for a greater focus on two-dimensional work.
-The deadline for artwork submissions is Thursday, January 29, 2015.
+The deadline for submissions is Friday, January 20, 2017.

 AK Teens is presented by the First Niagara Foundation.